Running cog

 -o OUTNAME Write the output to OUTNAME.

-import line.
+insert an import line.
 Example: -p "import math"

 -P Use print() instead of cog.outl() for code output.